mathisfr/scop-42/README.md

 # scop-42
 This mini project is a first step towards the use of OpenGL and other GPU rendering API
+~~ In progress ~~